(855) 575-6376

 Do Home Inspections Check for Asbestos?

 Asbestos is a dangerous group of minerals that are confirmed carcinogens, meaning they cause cancer in humans.
 Unfortunately, asbestos was used in millions of buildings and structures before it was confirmed as dangerous.
-This means many homes in the United States contain asbestos today.
-Before you purchase a new home, schedule the right type of home inspection to seek out asbestos-containing materials so that you can deal with them safely.
+This means many homes in the United States contain asbestos today, especially if the house was built before 1980, when asbestos use was more common.
+Older houses are more likely to have asbestos due to the historical use of asbestos in construction materials.
+Asbestos home inspections are specialized assessments that go beyond standard home inspections to identify and address asbestos-containing materials.

 What Is Included in a Standard Home Inspection?

 The home inspection is something that is organized and paid for by a prospective buyer.
 This ensures that the inspector is not biased toward the homeowner or working with the owner to sell the house.
 If you plan on buying a home, the inspection is an important investment so that you are fully informed about the state of the property and its potential safety hazards.
-This can allow you to make an informed decision about closing on the house and negotiating a sales contract.
+While a home inspection can help you make an informed decision about closing on the house and negotiating a sales contract, it may not be sufficient to find asbestos without additional, specialized testing.

 Does a Home Inspection Come With an Asbestos Assessment?

 Regular home inspections do not identify the presence of asbestos.
 Additionally, under current federal laws, a homeowner does not legally have to disclose the presence of asbestos-containing materials on his or her property.
 However, this may be the law in certain states.
+Some states require sellers to disclose if asbestos is present, and this can impact a home’s resale value.
 If a homeowner is not legally obligated to disclose whether a house has asbestos, it is in a potential buyer’s best interest to organize the right type of inspection before buying.

 Typical home inspectors for real estate purposes are not trained to search for asbestos.
 If you are concerned about asbestos in an older home, you must find an inspector who has the propensity to take a sample of materials from the home and test them for this carcinogen.
+If you suspect asbestos in any material, you should consult certified professionals or asbestos professionals for an asbestos test.
 Schedule home asbestos testing from a certified professional who can do it safely and thoroughly.
 These inspectors know what to look for and can connect you to asbestos abatement professionals who can safely remove asbestos from a house you are buying.
+In some cases, asbestos can be managed through asbestos containment rather than full removal, and professionals will ensure the area is properly ventilated and asbestos is safely removed if necessary.
+Real estate agents often advise seller clients to address asbestos concerns before listing a property, as removing asbestos or managing it properly can help facilitate a smoother transaction.

 What if an Inspection Finds Asbestos in a Home?

 The best way to keep yourself and your loved ones safe from asbestos when buying a new home is to have a professional come in and remove all asbestos-containing materials.
-The professional will dispose of the asbestos properly to reduce health hazards.
+Removing asbestos must be done according to strict safety protocols to ensure it is safely removed and disposed of.
 Never attempt to remove asbestos from a home on your own.
 Removing or disturbing asbestos can emit it into the air and put you and other household members at risk of related diseases.
 Instead, leave asbestos removal to the professionals.

 Free consultation